remo-rcm/remo2-doc/source/introduction.rst

 components, surface pressure, temperature, specific humidity and cloud liquid water.
-The temporal integration is accomplished by a leap-frog scheme with semi-implicit correction and time filtering after :cite:`Asselin1972`.
+The temporal integration is accomplished by a leap-frog scheme with semi-implicit correction and time filtering after :cite:`Asselin1972` (please also see :numref:`sec_asselin`).
 In the vertical, variations of the prognostic variables (except surface pressure) are represented by a hybrid vertical coordinate system :cite:`Simmons1981`.
 For horizontal discretisation REMO uses a spherical Arakawa-C grid in which all variables except the wind components are defined in the centre of the respective grid box.
 The grid box centres themselves are defined on a rotated latitude-longitude coordinate system.
 In its standard setup, REMO uses a horizontal grid spacing of or , corresponding to horizontal resolutions of about 18 km and 55 km, respectively.
 The time step length is usually set to 100 seconds in the first case and to 240 seconds in the latter.
 Recently, also simulations using higher resolutions of about 10 km have been successfully carried out (D. Jacob, pers. comm.).

 As described in :numref:`cha_preprocessing`, the lateral boundary conditions can either be provided by a GCM simulation or by re-analysis